abhishek1294/Open-Source-EDA/README.md

 # Chip planning strategies and introduction to foundry library cells

 # Chip floor planning consideration

-# Aspect Ratio and Utilization Factor
+# Aspect Rati0 and Utilizati0n Fact0r
-Two key descriptions of a floorplan are utilization and aspect ratio.
-The amount of area of the die core the standard cells are taking up is called utilization.
-Normally we go for 50-70% utilization to, or utilization factor of 0.5-0.7.
-Keeping within this range allows for optimization of placement and realizable routing of a system.
-Aspect ratio can specify the shape of your chip by the height of the core area divided by the width of the core area.
-An aspect ratio of 1 discribes the chip as a square.
+Tw0 key descripti0ns 0f a fl00rplan are utilizati0n and aspect rati0.
+The am0unt 0f area 0f the die c0re the standard cells are taking up is called utilizati0n.
+N0rmally we g0 f0r 50-70% utilizati0n t0, 0r utilizati0n fact0r 0f 0.5-0.7.
+Keeping within this range all0ws f0r 0ptimizati0n 0f placement and realizable r0uting 0f a system.
+Aspect rati0 can specify the shape 0f y0ur chip by the height 0f the c0re area divided by the width 0f the c0re area.
+An aspect rati0 0f 1 discribes the chip as a square.

 # Preplaced Cells
-Preplaced cells, or MACRO’s, are important to enable hierarchical PnR flow.
-Preplaced cells enable VLSI engineers to granularize a larger design.
-In floorplanning we define locations and blockages for preplaced cells.
-Blockages are needed to ensure no standard cells are mapped where the placeplaced cells are located.
+Preplaced cells, 0r MACR0’s, are imp0rtant t0 enable hierarchical PnR fl0w.
+Preplaced cells enable VLSI engineers t0 granularize a larger design.
+In fl00rplanning we define l0cati0ns and bl0ckages f0r preplaced cells.
+Bl0ckages are needed t0 ensure n0 standard cells are mapped where the placeplaced cells are l0cated.

-# Decoupling Capacitors
+# Dec0upling Capacit0rs
-Decoupling capacitors are placed local to preplaced cells during Floorplanning.
-Voltage drops associated with interconnect wires can heavily affect our noise margin or put it into an indeterminate state.
-Decoupling capacitor is a big capacitor located next to the macros to fix this problem.
-The capacitor will charge up to the power supply voltage over time and it will work as a charge reservoir when a transition is needed by the circuit instead of the charge coming from the power supply.
-Therefore it “decouples” the circuit from the main supply.
-The capacitor acts like the power supply.
+Dec0upling capacit0rs are placed l0cal t0 preplaced cells during Fl00rplanning.
+V0ltage dr0ps ass0ciated with interc0nnect wires can heavily affect 0ur n0ise margin 0r put it int0 an indeterminate state.
+Dec0upling capacit0r is a big capacit0r l0cated next t0 the macr0s t0 fix this pr0blem.
+The capacit0r will charge up t0 the p0wer supply v0ltage 0ver time and it will w0rk as a charge reserv0ir when a transiti0n is needed by the circuit instead 0f the charge c0ming fr0m the p0wer supply.
+Theref0re it “dec0uples” the circuit fr0m the main supply.
+The capacit0r acts like the p0wer supply.

-# Power Planning
+# P0wer Planning
-Power planning during the Floorplanning phase is essential to lower noise in digital circuits attributed to voltage droop and ground bounce.
-Coupling capacitance is formed between interconnect wires and the substrate which needs to be charged or discharged to represent either logic 1 or logic 0.
-When a transition occurs on a net, charge associated with coupling capacitors may be dumped to ground.
-If there are not enough ground taps charge will accumulate at the tap and the ground line will act like a large resistor, raising the ground voltage and lowering our noise margin.
-To bypass this problem a robust PDN with many power strap taps are needed to lower the resistance associated with the PDN.
+P0wer planning during the Fl00rplanning phase is essential t0 l0wer n0ise in digital circuits attributed t0 v0ltage dr00p and gr0und b0unce.
+C0upling capacitance is f0rmed between interc0nnect wires and the substrate which needs t0 be charged 0r discharged t0 represent either l0gic 1 0r l0gic 0.
+When a transiti0n 0ccurs 0n a net, charge ass0ciated with c0upling capacit0rs may be dumped t0 gr0und.
+If there are n0t en0ugh gr0und taps charge will accumulate at the tap and the gr0und line will act like a large resist0r, raising the gr0und v0ltage and l0wering 0ur n0ise margin.
+T0 bypass this pr0blem a r0bust PDN with many p0wer strap taps are needed t0 l0wer the resistance ass0ciated with the PDN.

 # Pin Placement
-Pin placement is an essential part of floorplanning to minimize buffering and improve power consumption and timing delays.
-The goal of pin placement is to use the connectivity information of the HDL netlist to determine where along the I/O ring a specific pin should be placed.
-In many cases, optimal pin placement will be accompanied with less buffering and therefore less power consumption.
-After pin placement is formed we need to place logical cell blockages along the I/O ring to discriminate between the core area and I/O area.
+Pin placement is an essential part 0f fl00rplanning t0 minimize buffering and impr0ve p0wer c0nsumpti0n and timing delays.
+The g0al 0f pin placement is t0 use the c0nnectivity inf0rmati0n 0f the HDL netlist t0 determine where al0ng the I/0 ring a specific pin sh0uld be placed.
+In many cases, 0ptimal pin placement will be acc0mpanied with less buffering and theref0re less p0wer c0nsumpti0n.
+After pin placement is f0rmed we need t0 place l0gical cell bl0ckages al0ng the I/0 ring t0 discriminate between the c0re area and I/0 area.

 # Library binding and plcements
 1-Netlist binding and initial place design
-2-optimize placement using  estimated wire length and capacitance
+2-0ptimize placement using  estimated wire length and capacitance
-3-Final placement optimization
+3-Final placement 0ptimizati0n
-4-Need for library and consideration
+4-Need f0r library and c0nsiderati0n
-# Cell design and characterization flows
+# Cell design and characterizati0n fl0ws
-1-Input for cell design
+1-Input f0r cell design
 2-Circuit design steps
-3-Layout design Steps
+3-Lay0ut design Steps
-4-Typical characterization flow
+4-Typical characterizati0n fl0w
-# General timing characterization parameter
+# General timing characterizati0n parameter
-1-Timing threshold definiton
+1-Timing thresh0ld definit0n
-2-Propagation delay and transition
+2-Pr0pagati0n delay and transiti0n

 ![Screenshot 2021-03-04 221835](https://user-images.githubusercontent.com/10924505/110203753-e14bcc00-7e95-11eb-97ab-e53c7dc886b8.png)